brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 On August 6 1991, Sir Tim Berners-Lee put online the first website ever.
-27 years have past since that first website was reachable via the world wide web.
+It's been 27 years since that first website was reachable via the world wide web.
-With the massive progression we've seen in the web world these past years, I wonder where we'll be 27 years in the future, what the web will look like in 2045.
+With the massive progression we've seen throughout the web's lifetime, I can't help but wonder what will happen in the next 27 years, what the web will look like in 2045.

 ## A brief history